jofpin/ron.js/README.md

 Small Javascript script simplified (In construction)

-Ron > is inspired in the name of a liqueur
+Ron > is inspired in the name of a liqueur.

+You can include this library in your application, to facilitate the writing a bit!

 ```js
 // You start your application with (ron) as well.